Active and In Touch Frome

-Working in partnership with Somerset You Can Do Services we can offer ongoing befriending support to anyone who feels isolated or lonely in Frome and the surrounding villages.
+We can offer ongoing befriending support to anyone who feels isolated or lonely in Frome and the surrounding villages.

 The people Active and In Touch support have become isolated and lonely through the circumstances that life has thrown at them, maybe caring for a partner for years, moving to a new area, or just not feeling confident to try new things alone.
 With the help of our volunteer befrienders we can make a real difference.
 Our volunteers meet people and spend time with them, find out their needs and interests, and help them to find their own place in the community.

 Active and In Touch is supported by Frome Town Council and local businesses such as hairdressers and opticians, and medical staff, who can help pass information on to those who need it, and feeds into the wealth of activities that Frome has to offer such as the Mendip Health Walks, Active Living clubs, and special interest groups.

 Active and In Touch is a stepping stone out of isolation.

 You may feel you could do with some support or perhaps you may know someone who we might be able to help.
 If so please just give us a call.